gualtar/gualtar.github.io/_posts/2019-11-01-Casablanca.md

 The museum gives a history of the construction of the mosque with samples of building materials and design styles.
 It is a good source of information, which will be appreciated even more after visiting the actual mosque.
 The museum has a dated but clean restroom as emphasized by almost every tour guide when talking about the mosque.
 We can confirm that.

 Close to 10 am, people started gathering around the entrance which was located to the west side of the main hall.
 Some lined up to take photos with mosaic-decorated fountains.
 In tradition, a fountain carries significant social functions.
-The medina in Morrocan cities are divided into sub-communities with each one completed by a mosque and a fountain.
+The medina in Moroccan cities are divided into sub-communities with each one completed by a mosque and a fountain.
+This reminds me of the Temperance Foundation and Dr. Cogswell, whose tomb I visited in the mountain view cemetery in Oakland.

 ![](https://live.staticflickr.com/65535/48998437842_d14e8a29be_z.jpg)